saasquatch/saasquatch-docs/content/guides/attribution.md

 <div class="bs-callout bs-callout-default">
-  Attribution can be tracked using Squatch.js, the REST API or a payment system connector.
+  Attribution can be tracked using Squatch.js, the REST API or a payment system connector
 </div>